CtrlK

 Suggestions

-Add specific capabilities the skill provides, e.g., 'Runs Flow type checker, diagnoses and fixes Flow type annotations, configures .flowconfig, and resolves type mismatches in React components.'
+Add specific capabilities the skill provides, e.g., 'Runs Flow type checker, diagnoses and fixes Flow type errors, configures .flowconfig, adds type annotations to React components.'

 Expand trigger terms to include common variations like '.flowconfig', '@flow pragma', 'flow-typed', 'static type checking', and specific file extensions.